Evidence Framework for AI in Creative Industries

 Music

-Risk: Voice cloning, song mimicry, rights processing
+Risk: Voice cloning, song imitation, rights processing

 Corporate Branding

-Risk: Tone mimicry, brand damage
+Risk: Tone mimicry, brand dilution

 Five categories of threats CAP addresses